Frescography: Institute of Frescography

 In 2009 the inventor of the frescography technique, Professor Rainer Maria Latzke, founded the Institute of Frescography (IOF) at Utah State University in Logan, Utah.
 The IOF is a non-profit institution whose mission is the improvement of public knowledge and interest in the art of mural and fresco painting.
-It also researches on art history, digital reproduction, printing processes and materials, and restoration techniques of mural art.
+It also researches art history, digital reproduction, printing processes and materials, and restoration techniques of mural art.

-In cooperation with the German Zentralinstitut für Kunstgeschichte, the IOF provides online access to the collection a 40,000 images archive of European wall and mural paintings which have been compiled in the last years of World War II on direct order of Adolf Hitler to preserve the images for a later reconstruction in case of war damages.
-It also offers free online access to the institute's “World of Ornaments”: an archive of European wall and mural paintings that covers the period between the Gothic ages to the end of the 19th century.
-This archive consists of 5,000 motifs based on the two greatest encyclopedic collections of ornaments from the 19th-century chromo-lithographic tradition: Auguste Racinet's L“'Ornement polychrome Volumes I and II“ from 1875 to 1888 and “M. Dupont-Auberville's L'Ornement des tissus” from 1877.
+In cooperation with the German Zentralinstitut für Kunstgeschichte, the IOF provides online access to the collection a 40,000 images archive of European wall and mural paintings which were compiled in the last years of World War II on direct order of Adolf Hitler to preserve the images for a later reconstruction in case of war damages.
+It also offers free online access to the institute's "World of Ornaments": an archive of European wall and mural paintings that covers the period between the Gothic ages and the end of the 19th century.
+This archive consists of 5,000 motifs based on the two greatest encyclopedic collections of ornaments from the 19th-century chromo-lithographic tradition: Auguste Racinet's "L'Ornement polychrome Volumes I and II" from 1875 to 1888 and M. Dupont-Auberville's "L'Ornement des tissus" from 1877.

 The IOF also is participating in museum and exhibition projects of mural and fresco art.